 Which currency (money) you should be used when you go to a specific country is one of the most important subjects travelers should research before visiting, because you’re not going to get too far without knowing which currency is most commonly accepted.
+So currency with visas are main topics when you plan your Vietnam tour.
 The general rule is that it’s best to use the local currency when you travel because it should be accepted almost anywhere.
 In countries where the local currency is devaluing extremely quickly, however (e.g. Venezuela, Argentina), you don’t really want to be caught holding a currency that loses value every day.
 Additionally, many shops and restaurants in developing countries do not accept credit or debit card, so sometimes cash is the only option.

 So, what’s the story on currency and money in Vietnam?
 Hopefully, this XO Tours blog post will take away most of the confusion regarding which currency to use in Vietnam, as well as the misunderstanding that usually comes with the topic of money in Vietnam.